Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 [u-blox ZED-F9P](https://www.u-blox.com/en/product/zed-f9p-module) GNSS module.

 The u-blox ZED-F9P is a sophisticated dual band (L1 + L2) GNSS receiver which can act as a Real Time Kinematic base or rover.
 It has a variety of interfaces:
+2 UART, SPI, I2C and USB.
+SparkFun have included their Qwiic I2C connectors on the board, making it easy to interface it to their other Qwiic boards.
+For the RAWX_Logger we will be using the I2C interface for configuration and the UART1 interface for data transfer.

+The main goal of this project is to log RAWX messages which can be post-processed (PPK) using [rtklibexplorer's](https://rtklibexplorer.wordpress.com/) version of
+[RTKLIB](http://rtkexplorer.com/downloads/rtklib-code/).
+Indeed, some NMEA messages are also recorded in Rover mode.; it does not currently make use of the F9P's RTK features.
+However, you will find UART2, SURVEY_IN and RTCM configuration messages defined in the code which will be useful if you do want to try RTK.

+Like the Adalogger, there are many ways to hook up the F9P board.
+Again, the simplest is to use header pins and jumper wires.

+## SparkFun GPS-RTK DR Board

+The [SparkFun GPS-RTK Dead Reckoning Breakout](https://www.sparkfun.com/products/16344) is equipped with the [u-blox ZED-F9R](https://www.u-blox.com/en/product/zed-f9r-module) a GNSS module combined with an IMU.

+The u-blox ZED-F9R is a sophisticated dual band (L1 + L2) GNSS receiver including an Inertial Measurement Unit (IMU).
+The GNSS part can act as a Real Time Kinematic rover.
+The IMU includes 3 accelerometers and
+It has a variety of interfaces:
 UART, SPI, I2C and USB.
 SparkFun have included their Qwiic I2C connectors on the board, making it easy to interface it to their other Qwiic boards.
 For the RAWX_Logger we will only be using the UART interface (the Arduino code disables the I2C and USB interfaces - edit the code if you want these to remain enabled).